 Staff & Volunteers

-We have eight full-time and one part-time staff members.
-In 2018, over 300 volunteers gave their time.
+We have ten full-time and one part-time staff members.
+In 2019, over 300 volunteers gave their time.

-The Community Foundation received gifts of more than $25 million in 2017, and over $325 million since inception, from thousands of donors.
+The Foundation received gifts of more than $35 million in 2018, and over $363 million since inception, from thousands of donors.

-The Community Foundation granted approximately $21 million in 2017 and has given out nearly $280 million since inception to nonprofits in Jackson Hole, other places in the United States and abroad.
+The Foundation granted approximately $23 million in 2018 and has given out over $300 million since inception to nonprofits in Jackson Hole, other places in the United States, and abroad.

-The Community Foundation currently administers approximately 240 funds.
+The Foundation currently administers approximately 250 funds.
 Learn about our Fund Types and Structures.

 Frequently Asked Questions